appsome/appdailysales/readme.md

     -h     : print this help message and exit (also --help) -a uid : your apple id (also --appleId)
     -p pwd : your password (also --password)
-    -v vid : your vendor id (also --vendorId)
+    -V vid : your vendor id (also --vendorId)
-    -P     : read the password from stdin (also --passwordStdin) -o dir : directory where download file is stored, default is the current working directory (also --outputDirectory) -v     : verbose output, default is off (also --verbose) -u     : unzip download file, default is off (also --unzip) -d num : number of days to download, default is 1 (also --days)
+    -P     : read the password from stdin (also --passwordStdin) -o dir : directory where download file is stored, default is the current working directory (also --outputDirectory), supports strftime formatting
+    -v     : verbose output, default is off (also --verbose) -u     : unzip download file, default is off (also --unzip) -d num : number of days to download, default is 1 (also --days)